wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20120724 =
+* Added logic to make more of the lenses cleanly copyable
+* Twitter source now specifies small as a starting size
+* If the default lens for a source is not available, the default SlideDeck lens is used instead
+* Added Twitter, Facebook, and Google+ share buttons to the Lite plugin sidebar; show us some love and spread the word!
+* Fixed a bug where a taxonomy name with a dash in it eg: `my-custom-categories` would cause the WordPress posts taxonomy chooser (in SlideDeck) to fail

 = 2.1.20120717 =
 * Improved how we were affecting the force of target _blank on links when loading SlideDecks in an iframe
 * Fixed bug that was casuing some remote content sources cached responses to load incorrectly, causing a "no content" response when loading the SlideDeck